Ekso Bionics

-Ekso Bionics Holdings Inc. is a company that develops and manufactures powered exoskeleton bionic devices that can be strapped on as wearable robots to enhance the strength, mobility, and endurance of industrial workers and people experiencing paralysis and mobility issues after a brain injury, stroke, or spinal cord injury.
-These robots have a variety of applications in the medical, military, industrial, and consumer markets.
-It enables individuals with any amount of lower extremity weakness, including those who are paralyzed, to stand up and walk.
+Ekso Bionics Holdings Inc. is a company that develops and manufactures powered exoskeleton bionic devices that can be strapped on as wearable robots to enhance the strength, mobility, and endurance of industrial workers and people experiencing paralysis and mobility issues after a brain injury, stroke, multiple sclerosis (MS) or spinal cord injury.
+They enable individuals with any amount of lower extremity weakness, including those who are paralyzed, to stand up and walk.

+Ekso Bionics currently focuses in the health and industrial sectors.